DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: Implementation and Evaluation

 \subsubsection{For RQ1}

-As mentioned in Sec~\ref{sec:scenario}, our \sg{} builder has two phases: \textit{(i)} UI widget identification, and \textit{(ii)} UI transition determination.
-Note that the native widget analysis is implemented by Frontmatter~\cite{kuznetsov2021all}, a SOTA GUI analysis framework that covers \num{84.7}\% native widgets.
-We only evaluate the effectiveness of imprint generation for web widgets and UI transition determination, which are implemented by ourselves.
+App sketch construction has two sub-modules: \textit{(i)} GUI widget identification, and \textit{(ii)} UI transition determination.

-First, for the imprint generation of the web widget, we list our evaluation result in Table~\ref{tab:static_eva_imprint}.
+First, for the GUI widget identification, \system{} applies Frontmatter~\cite{kuznetsov2021all}, a SOTA GUI analysis tool to identify the native widgets.
+So here we only evaluate the effectiveness of web widget identification, which is implemented by ourselves.
+And we list our evaluation result in Table~\ref{tab:static_eva_imprint}.
 For the self-developed apps, the token number is clearly identified by our developers.
-In total, the \textbf{App1-App5} have \num{36} tokens, such as IP host, domain name, and keyword.
-In the end, \system{} identifies \num{37} tokens from the self-developed apps, with \num{3} false positive and \num{8} false negative (F1-score is \num{84.3}\%).
-For the real-world apps, we first identify the real tokens used by their web widgets.
-In order to guarantee the accuracy of identification, we combine dynamic and static analysis.
-Specifically, we first insert some logging code (\ie, logging.log()) in the source code after the network API, which does not affect the functionality of the app.
-Then we run the app dynamically to generate the log, and also manually analyze the source code to get the final token.
-The F1-score of real-world apps are range from \num{90.01}\% to \num{95.0}\%, which shows that our imprint generation is accurate with sufficient coverage.
+In total, the self-developed apps have \num{36} tokens, such as IP host, and domain name.
+In the end, \system{} identifies \num{36} tokens from the self-developed apps, with \num{3} false positive and \num{8} false negative (F1-score is \num{84.7}\%).
+For real-world apps, we first manually identify the tokens used by their web widgets.
+Specifically, we insert logging code (\ie, logging.log()) in the source code after the network API, which does not affect the app function.
+Then we run the app to generate the log, and also inspect the source code to get the final tokens.
+The F1-score of real-world apps are range from \num{75.0}\% to \num{95.5}\%, which shows that our imprint generation has sufficient coverage.